CRITIQUES OF THE MUSEUM

 "If someone comes here who is Spanish-speaking, they won't know where to go or what any of the descriptions are saying."

-They also responded to the guest critics’ complaint about language accessibility and at the all staff meeting, members of the graphic design department asked each other why they had not yet made multilingual brochures.
+Museum Staff responded to guest critics’ complaint about language accessibility.
+At the all staff meeting, members of the graphic design department asked each other why they had not yet made multilingual brochures.
 In April 2018, they published Museum Guides in Spanish, Chinese, Korean.

 "It feels weird, given that Rhode Island has such a high population of Latin American culture, that there's very little representation."